gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 ## what is this

-an ongoing journal & list of projects I made, or want to make, while at [Recurse Center](https://www.recurse.com/) during the "Fall 2" 2023 (sep-dec) batch.
+an ongoing list of projects I made, tried to make, or did not get to make while at [Recurse Center](https://www.recurse.com/) during my time there, sep-dec 2023.

 ## projects